-- (1) General.
+(1) General.
 In certain areas of the State where running water is not available or is too scarce to economically support flush toilets, or where there is a need or desire to conserve water, the installation of non-waterborne sewage systems may be considered however, the treatment of wastewater from sinks, showers, and other facilities must be provided when non-flush toilets are installed.
-Household wastewater without toilet wastes is known as greywater. - (2) Composters.
+Household wastewater without toilet wastes is known as greywater.

+(2) Composters.
 These units shall be installed in accordance with the manufacturers instructions.
 The units shall have a label indicating compliance with the requirements of National Sanitation Foundation (NSF) Standard 41 or equivalent.
-Only units with a warranty of five years or more shall be installed. - (3) Chemical and Recirculating Toilets. - (i) Chemical toilets provide a toilet seat located directly above a vault containing chemicals to disinfect and remove odors from the wastewater.
+Only units with a warranty of five years or more shall be installed.

+(3) Chemical and Recirculating Toilets.

+(i) Chemical toilets provide a toilet seat located directly above a vault containing chemicals to disinfect and remove odors from the wastewater.
 Recirculating toilets use chemicals as the toilet flush fluid.
-The wastes are separated from the fluid, wastes discharged to an internal holding tank, and the fluid reused. - (ii) The liquids used in these types of toilets do not completely disinfect the wastes; therefore, waste products from these units shall not be discharged to surface waters or to the ground surface.
+The wastes are separated from the fluid, wastes discharged to an internal holding tank, and the fluid reused.

+(ii) The liquids used in these types of toilets do not completely disinfect the wastes; therefore, waste products from these units shall not be discharged to surface waters or to the ground surface.

-- (iii) The reduced volume wastewater from recirculating toilets may be discharged to a larger holding tank but not to a subsurface absorption system. - (4) Incinerator Toilets.
+(iii) The reduced volume wastewater from recirculating toilets may be discharged to a larger holding tank but not to a subsurface absorption system.

+(4) Incinerator Toilets.
 These units accept human waste into a chamber where the wastes are burned.
 They have a very limited capacity and require a source of electricity or gas.
 The ash remains must be periodically removed.
-They must be installed according to the manufacturer's instructions. - (5) Greywater Systems.
+They must be installed according to the manufacturer's instructions.

+(5) Greywater Systems.
 Greywater systems shall be designed upon a flow of 75 gpd/bedroom and meet all the criteria previously discussed for treatment of household wastewater.

-(c) Engineered Systems.2
+(c) Engineered Systems.

-- (1) A treatment system of a type not discussed in this document may be allowed only through the issuance of a Specific Waiver by the health unit having jurisdiction as provided for in Part 75, of this Title. - (2) Special Conditions. - (i) The system shall be designed by a design professional. - (ii) An environmental assessment determines that the development of the site with this system is consistent with the overall development of the area and will cause no adverse environmental impacts.
-The homeowner/purchaser shall be informed of the expected reliability or problems with the design. - (iii) The design professional supervises the installation of the system and certifies that the system was built in accordance with the approved plan and/or submits as-built plans of the system.
+(1) A treatment system of a type not discussed in this document may be allowed only through the issuance of a Specific Waiver by the health unit having jurisdiction as provided for in Part 75, of this Title.

+(2) Special Conditions.

+(i) The system shall be designed by a design professional.

+(ii) An environmental assessment determines that the development of the site with this system is consistent with the overall development of the area and will cause no adverse environmental impacts.
+The homeowner/purchaser shall be informed of the expected reliability or problems with the design.

+(iii) The design professional supervises the installation of the system and certifies that the system was built in accordance with the approved plan and/or submits as-built plans of the system.

+Note: Section 75-A.10(c), Engineered Systems, was unintentionally left in the officially amended regulation dated February 3, 2010.
+Until a future update to this Appendix is promulgated that will delete this section, it is recommended that these systems not be considered for design and installation.